xyzzy/smile/README.md

 "Smile" is an executable ASCII and consists exclusively of digits and lowercase letters.

-  - Viewed as text, it shows ascii art consisting of digits and the ascender free lowercase letter "acemnorsuvwxz".
+  - Viewed as text, it shows ascii art consisting of digits and the ascendless lowercase letter "acemnorsuvwxz".
     The difference in contrast between the height of letters and digits should highlight the embedded artwork.

   - Running as a MS-DOS/FreeDOS binary, it displays a kaleidoscope.